cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 ## Core Observation

-_Testing complexity increases as we move towards the upper right quadrant._
+_Testing complexity increases as we move towards the upper-right quadrant._

 As we move towards that direction, we need to run the applications in a cloud environment combined with principled fault injection.
 For simple infrastruture-level faults, this can be as simple as crashing a service.
-For application-level faults, more advanced techniques are required: for instance, causing a particular service to fail with a particular GRPC response code that causes any invoking services to perform more expensive, alternative work.
+For application-level faults, more advanced techniques are required.
+For instance, causing a particular service to fail with a particular GRPC response code that then causes the invokers of that service perform more expensive, alternate work.

-_Chaos engineering, is typically targeted at the upper right quadrant: cause failures in production randomly in order to try to identify any and all resilience issues.
-But, many of these issues originate from issues in other quadrants._
+_Chaos engineering, a technique that works well for the upper-right quadarant, is commonly used for identifying issues across all quadrants._

-To be explicitly clear with an example of this: if one service takes a dependency on another service and doesn't handle it's failure properly: that should be detected locally and lives in the lower-right.
-If, upon observing that failure, the invoking service invokes a more expensive code path that, under load crashes because the system is not provisioned properly: that's the upper-right.
-To identify these problems using the proper testing strategy, you first start by testing the lower-right quadrant prior to deployment and move to the upper-right quadrant once it is deployed in a cloud environment.
+Consider the case where service A takes a dependency on Service B.  If A fails to handle the unavailability of B, or does not handle its failure properly, we should detect that locally.
+That lives in the lower-right quadrant.
+However, if upon experiencing a failure of Service B, Service A invokes a more expensive code path that, under load, crashes because of incorrect service provisioning or resource exhaustion, that's the upper-right.
+Therefore, you should identify these problems using a tiered approach: first, identify the lower-right issues locally, during development, and then identify the upper-right issues once deployed into the cloud environment.

-We observed that *both* of these types of issues are being detected through chaos engineering, where it is not stricly necessary.

 ## Takeaways